(Sus scrofa )

 - Females can give birth to 6-10 piglets per litter and can reproduce several times in a year.

 - These animals reach sexual maturity very quickly; females as early as 5-8 months old.

 Habitat & Ecology

-- They are very adaptive and can live in a variety of habitat types.
+- Feral swine are very adaptive and can live in a variety of habitat types.

-- They are only restricted by snow as this impacts their access to water and ability to forage.
+- They are only restricted by snow as this limits their access to water and ability to forage.

-- These pigs often travel in groups, often found in riparian areas with a water supply.
+- These pigs travel in groups, often found in riparian areas with a water supply.

 - Their range continues to extend.

 - Their lifespan ranges from 15 to 25 years.